Breast exams help doctors check that everything's normal. During a breast exam,

 Most teens don't need breast exams.
 That's because it's rare for girls to have

-she is in her development.
-But if you have a family history of breast problems, your
+her development.
+But if you have a family history of breast problems, your doctor

 What Happens During a Breast Exam?